yonilerner/cs2-retakes-allocator/README.md

   setting.
 Defaults to `false`.
 - `MaxPreferredWeaponsPerTeam`: The maximum number of AWPs for each team.
 - `MinPlayersPerTeamForPreferredWeapon`: The minimum number of players on each team necessary for someone to get an AWP.
+- `ChanceForPreferredWeapon`: The % chance that the round will have an AWP.

 #### Nade Configuration